All ceilings and walls depicted here were designed and hand painted by Grell and his team of assistants. NOW SEEN IN FULL COLOR!

 Opening night for the Toledo Paramount was held on February 16, 1929 to a packed house with Paul Spor dressed in a white military uniform acting as Master of Ceremonies.
-Music was in abundance throughout the massive structure, the main focus being Wilye Stahl, conducting the Toledo-Paramount Orchestra who was aided by Dwight Brown on the mighty Wurlitzer organ.
+Music was in abundance throughout the massive structure, the main focus being Wilye Stahl conducting the Toledo Paramount orchestra who was aided by Dwight Brown on the mighty Wurlitzer organ.
 The opening feature film was Redskin starring Richard Dix.
 The Toledo was another Publix Theatre managed by Paramount Famous Players-Lasky Corporation of New York owned by Adolph Zukor and by President of the Publix Theatre Corporation’s Sam Katz of Balaban & Katz, of Chicago.

 Original construction costs were reported at $2.3 million plus the cost of the land and included a reported $200,000 spent on interior decorations and original artwork.
-The Toldeo Blade reported in December 1928, just weeks before the grand opening that, “in addition to the art objects which will be placed in the new theatre, making it a veritable museum of art treasures, the decorative effects of the theatre will make it the ultimate in interior design.”
+The Toledo Blade reported in December 1928, just weeks before the grande opening that, “in addition to the art objects which will be placed in the new theatre, making it a veritable museum of art treasures, the decorative effects of the theatre will make it the ultimate in interior design.”

 On December 17, 1928 the Toledo Blade further complimented the interior decorations by reporting:

 “those who have the opportunity to view the theatre can get an idea of the beauty that is to be and the immensity of the new house…The theatre will be as elaborate as the Michigan in Detroit and will be one of the finest of the entire Publix chain.”